CSCfi/csc-user-guide/docs/cloud/dbaas/cli.md

 More information about how to connect to database can be found in the `Databases` section on the left hand side.

+### Restoring from backups

+You can use the same command as when creating an backup but you need to use the flag and the backup id you want to use for restoring the backup `--backup $BACKUP_ID`

 ##  Additional useful commands

 ##### Create additional database in database instance
-This is similar to do a CREATE DATABASE db_name;
+This is similar to do a `CREATE DATABASE db_name;`

     openstack database db create $INSTANCE_ID $DB_NAME